-Dr Michael Greger, an expert in whole-food, plant-based nutrition and the author of How Not To Die and the upcoming How Not to Diet, swears by his Daily Dozen – the things he eats, drinks and does every day to help him live a longer, healthier life.
+Dr Michael Greger, an expert in whole-food, plant-based nutrition and author of How Not To Die and How Not to Diet, swears by his Daily Dozen – the things he eats, drinks and does every day to help him live a longer, healthier life.
 Here, we take a look at the 12 things you should be including in your daily diet and routine to optimise your health; no more fad diets or food trends, just a healthy plant-based lifestyle.

 Beans really are a wonder food, providing an excellent source of protein, as well as the nutrients from the vegetable kingdom, and they help to reduce the chance of developing cancer.
-Black beans, kidney beans, peas and lentils are just some of the beans you should try to include every day.
-Dr Greger suggests three servings of beans a day, so why not try beans on toast for breakfast, a three-bean salad for lunch, or make a delicious bean chilli for dinner?
+Black beans, kidney beans, peas, and lentils are just some of the beans you should try to include every day.
+Dr. Greger suggests three servings of beans a day, so why not try beans on toast for breakfast, a three-bean salad for lunch, or make a delicious bean chilli for dinner?

 Berries make a delicious summer breakfast treat when added to your cereal, and just one serving a day can help boost your immune system against those nasty summer colds.
 Blackberries, blueberries, and strawberries are readily available fresh or frozen, but why not try some lesser-known varieties such as the gooseberry or barberry?

 We’ve all heard that an apple a day will keep the doctor away, but did you know that three servings of fruit a day can help to reduce the likelihood of developing type 2 diabetes?
 Make a fruit salad for dessert and throw in a selection, from bananas and kiwi fruit to the more exotic papaya and passion fruit.